 All prices displayed are PER PERSON.
-The prices displayed on our website were calculated on 19/02/19 and based on a private party of Four Persons travelling together in low season on a twin share rooming basis.
+The prices displayed on our website were calculated during Autumn2023 and based on a private party of Four people travelling together in low season on a twin share rooming basis.

-We elected to display prices for a private party of four persons as that is our average private party size based on historical bookings to date.
+We elected to display prices for a private party of four people, as that is our average private party size based on historical bookings to date.

 The classic trek up to Everest Base Camp and back from Lukla

 Includes: Snow Cat Travel Guide on trek, Porterage on trek, 2 nights in a 3* Kathmandu Hotel (twin share with breakfast), All meals on trek, 13 nights accommodation in trekking lodges (private twin share rooms), Sagarmatha National Park Fees, Trekking Permit, T.I.M.S.
 Registration, All airport transfers, Kathmandu-Lukla-Kathmandu Flights

 For One Person $US 2410 per person